fsans/filemaker-demo-api/README.md

 REST API demo for testing the FileMaker Hibernate Dialect with Spring Boot.

-This is the companion test project for [FileMakerHibernate6](https://github.com/fsans/FileMakerHibernate6).
+This demo app provides a full CRUD REST API with FileMaker Container field data management against a Contacts database.
+It serves as the companion test project for [FileMakerHibernate6](https://github.com/fsans/FileMakerHibernate6).

 ## Prerequisites